 Call me a wimp, but going aloft by any method isn't an event that I look forward to with any great enthusiasm; I'm always mighty pleased to back safely on deck, where I tend to strut about proudly for a while..

-Traditionally, the the way to get aloft was by either shinning up the ratlines or by getting a crewmate to hoist you up on a bosuns chair.
+Traditionally, the way to get aloft was by either shinning up the ratlines or by getting a crewmate to hoist you up on a bosuns chair.

-These days there alternative ways of getting you up there, including folding mast-steps, mechanical hoists and rope climbing gear developed by rock climbers and mountaineers.
+These days there are alternative ways of getting you up there, including folding mast-steps, mechanical hoists and rope climbing gear developed by rock climbers and mountaineers.